-For the six months ended March 31, 2018, Adjusted EBITDA increased by \$12.7 million, or 10.7%, to \$132.2 million.
-The increase in Adjusted EBITDA was primarily the result of the additional volume sold in the base business due largely to the impact of colder temperatures, higher home heating oil and propane margins, the additional Adjusted EBITDA provided by acquisitions that was partially offset by higher operating costs in the base business and a \$1.9 million charge related to an amount due under our weather hedge contract because temperatures were colder than the Payment Threshold.
-The extreme cold weather conditions experienced in late December 2017 and early January 2018, as previously mentioned, not only increased the demand for service calls but also drove an increase in direct delivery expense as well as many other branch expenses.
+For the nine months ended June 30, 2018, Adjusted EBITDA increased by \$13.6 million, or 12.4%, to \$123.8 million.
+The increase in Adjusted EBITDA was primarily the result of the additional volume sold in the base business due largely to the impact of colder temperatures, slightly higher home heating oil and propane margins, and the additional Adjusted EBITDA provided by acquisitions of \$4.0 million, all of which was partially offset by higher operating costs in the base business and a \$1.9 million charge related to an amount due under our weather hedge contract because temperatures were colder than the Payment Threshold.
+The extreme cold weather conditions experienced in late December 2017 and early January 2018 not only increased the demand for service calls but also drove an increase in direct delivery expense as well as many other branch expenses.
 Certain December and January deliveries were made at premium labor rates, and the unusual weather conditions necessitated increased staffing levels for delivery and office personnel to handle the tremendous influx of customer inquiries regarding the status of their delivery or service call.
-In addition to these costs and normal increases in salaries, benefits, and other items, delivery and branch expenses were also higher due to an increase in fixed costs, an uptick in insurance expense and, reflecting the increase in sales, greater credit card usage and higher bad debt expense.
+In addition to these costs and normal increases in salaries, benefits, and other items, delivery and branch expenses were also higher due to an increase in fixed costs, an increase in insurance expense and, reflecting the increase in sales, greater credit card usage and higher bad debt expense.